mitotic/otrace/README.rst

 Usage
 =================================

-*otrace* may be used as:
-   - a tracing tool for debugging web servers and interactive programs
-   - a console or dashboard for monitoring production servers
-   - a teaching tool for exploring the innards of a program
-   - a code patching tool for unit testing

 *otrace* does not consume any resources until some tracing action is initiated.
 So it can be included in production code without any